Quantum computing of nonlinear reacting flows via the probability density function method: Conclusions

 \section{Conclusions}

 \addvspace{10pt}

 We presented a quantum computing framework for simulating nonlinear reacting flows.
-The approach first employs a PDF formulation to transform the nonlinear governing equations into a high-dimensional linear equation.
-We then solve the time-dependent problem using a history state method, which encodes the entire evolution into a single linear system, thereby avoiding intermediate measurements and leveraging the exponential speedup of quantum linear solvers.
-To extract physical insights from the final quantum state, we developed an efficient algorithm for measuring statistical moments of the PDF.
-This measurement algorithm uses low-order polynomial approximations of the measurement operator to achieve a complexity polynomial in $\log N$, where $N$ is the system size.
-The framework was validated on a PSR model, with simulations successfully capturing the PDF evolution and its statistical moments.
-The results demonstrate the potential of our proposed quantum algorithm as an efficient tool for solving nonlinear partial differential equations and extracting their statistics.
+First, a PDF formulation transforms the nonlinear governing equations into a high-dimensional linear Fokker–Planck-type equation, making the problem amenable to quantum linear solvers.
+Second, the history state method encodes the entire temporal evolution into a single linear system solvable with one QLSA call, bypassing the measurement bottleneck of iterative time-marching schemes.
+Third, an efficient measurement algorithm extracts statistical moments from the final quantum state using low-order polynomial approximations with a complexity polynomial in $\log N$.
+Together, these components establish a pathway for applying quantum computing to nonlinear reacting flows, from the formulation of the governing equations to the extraction of physically meaningful results.

-The practical application of this framework is currently limited by hardware.
-The substantial quantum resources required by QLSAs place the algorithm beyond the capabilities of contemporary noisy intermediate-scale quantum devices, positioning it as a solution for the fault-tolerant era~\cite{Meng2025Challenges}.
-Future work will proceed in several directions.
-We plan to investigate advanced, resource-optimized QLSAs to lower the barrier for implementation.
-The framework will also be extended to more practical reacting systems.
-A crucial next step is the incorporation of models for molecular diffusion, which were simplified in the present study.
+The framework was validated in two stages.
+The \textit{a priori} tests on beta distributions confirmed that the measurement algorithm accurately recovers the mean and variance across a wide range of PDF shapes, with the sixth-order approximation reproducing the ground truth with high fidelity.
+The complete framework was then demonstrated on a PSR model, where the history state method successfully captured the full PDF evolution.
+The statistical moments extracted from the resulting quantum state converge rapidly with increasing polynomial order, achieving average relative errors of 0.03\% for the mean and 0.24\% for the variance at sixth order.
+These results demonstrate the proposed framework provides a quantum workflow from equation solving to physical information extraction.

+However, the current framework has several limitations.
+First, the validation is restricted to a spatially homogeneous system with a single composition variable, which avoids the full complexity of turbulent reacting flows.
+Extension to multi-species systems will increase the dimensionality of the PDF transport equation, though the exponential scaling of the quantum state space is expected to mitigate this cost.
+Second, the substantial quantum resources required by the present algorithm exceed the capabilities of NISQ devices, positioning it as an algorithm for the fault-tolerant era~\cite{Katabarwa2024_Early}.
+Nevertheless, the development and validation of such algorithms are essential to prepare for future hardware capabilities.